-- Purchase Price – An EOI covers the purchase consideration the buyer is ready to pay on a cash free and debt free basis at the time of closing the deal.
+1. Purchase Price – An EOI covers the purchase consideration the buyer is ready to pay on a cash-free and debt-free basis at the time of closing the deal.
 It also mentions that the total consideration payable includes valuations and payments for ESOPs, bonuses, or other instruments issued by the seller regarding severance packages.
 The buyer also reserves the right to change the terms of the payment consideration and may choose not to proceed with the transaction, as the document is merely an expression of interest and non-binding on either party.

-- Working Capital as of closing date should be normal and adequate to continue the business in the ordinary course.
+Working Capital as of the closing date should be normal and adequate to continue the business in the ordinary course.

-- All facilities contracts, vendor contracts, employment contracts, and customer contracts shall be transferred to the buyer without any extra payment apart from what has been mentioned in the above section of “Purchase Price.”
+All facilities contracts, vendor contracts, employment contracts, and customer contracts shall be transferred to the buyer without any extra payment apart from what has been mentioned in the section of “Purchase Price.”

-- Due Diligence – As a next step, the buyer asks for an opportunity to conduct due diligence with complete satisfaction.
+3. Due Diligence – As a next step, the buyer asks for an opportunity to conduct due diligence with complete satisfaction.
 It asks for an opportunity to conduct due diligence of both the business and the seller.
 It also highlights major areas that the buyer would be looking at while conducting the same.
-It may include diligence on Finance, Legal, Business, Customer Contracts, Vendor Contracts, Sales and Marketing, Human Resources, Facility, Technology, Plant, and Machinery, etc.
+This may include diligence on Finance, Legal, Business, Customer Contracts, Vendor Contracts, Sales and Marketing, Human Resources, Facility, Technology, Plant and Machinery, etc.

-- Transition and Support Services – The buyer mentions that they would need transition support for a certain period of time to effectively manage the business.
-It also says that no additional amount shall be paid apart from the “Purchase Price” for the services.
+6. Transition and Support Services – The buyer mentions that they would need transition support for a certain period of time to effectively manage the business.
+It also says that no additional amount shall be paid apart from the “Purchase Price” for such services.

-- Approvals Required for the Transaction – For a deal to get the final signoff, the buyer would require approval from its Board of Directors and hence, it informs the seller about the same so that proper timelines can be decided at an early stage.
+7. Approvals Required for the Transaction – For a deal to get the final signoff, the buyer would require approval from its Board of Directors and, thus, it informs the seller about the same so that proper timelines can be decided at an early stage.

-- Conduct of Business – The buyer expects that the seller will conduct the business in normal course without any material adverse impact on the business.
+8. Conduct of Business – The buyer expects that the seller will conduct the business in the normal course without any material adverse impact on the business.
 In case the seller intends to engage in any kind of structural change, an intimation to the buyer should be done.